 Whatever amusement was on Moira’s face vanished.
 “How do you know about that?”

-Roman waved his wrist, showing off the bandwagon.
+Roman waved his wrist, showing off the brand.
 “How do you think?
 I’ve been well trained.”

-“Well, you certainly hear more than you should, Mr. Hallisey.
-What do you know?”
+“Well, you certainly hear more than you should.
+What else do you know?”

 “Only that the explosion in Illyon wasn’t accomplished by any weapon Unity’s familiar with.
 You think Orean somehow harnessed magic, and you want the same ability.”

 Moira shook her head.
-“The Nochdvors claimed it was magic.
+“The Nochdvors are the ones who cried magic.
 I’m of the opinion that they were in shock.
-Magic, weapon, whatever it is, we just want to know how Orean pulled it off.
+But magic, weapon, whatever it is, we just want to know how Orean pulled it off.
 That comes second to finding King Nochdvor, of course.”

 “Of course,” Roman said.

 Moira eyed Roman’s wrist.
 “You know more than you should, and given your background, you shouldn’t be allowed to live, let alone roam free.
-What’s stopped me from siccing every office and soldier in this city on you?”
+You think you’re in a position to bargain, but what’s stopping me from siccing every office and soldier in this city on you?”